pip-services/pip-services-docs/content/en/golang/commons/convert/type_converter.md

 ### Methods

 #### ToNullableType
-Converts value into an object type specified by Type Code or returns null when conversion is not possible.
+Converts value into an object type specified by Type Code or returns nil when conversion is not possible.

 > ToNullableType(typ [TypeCode](../../convert/type_code), value interface{}) interface{}

 - **typ**: [TypeCode](../../convert/type_code) - the [TypeCode](../../convert/type_code) for the data type into which 'value' is to be converted.
 - **value**: interface{} - the value to convert.
-- **returns**: interface{} - object value of type corresponding to TypeCode, or null when conversion is not supported.
+- **returns**: interface{} - object value of type corresponding to TypeCode, or nil when conversion is not supported.

 #### ToString
 Converts a [TypeCode](../../convert/type_code) into its string name.